Youghal: Amenities and events

-Youghal hosted the Irish Ironman Triathlon in 2019 and 2022.
+Youghal hosted the Irish Ironman Triathlon in 2019, 2022 and 2023.

 Transport

-Cork Airport is the nearest airport, and is located 54 km from Youghal.
+Cork Airport is the nearest airport, and is located 54 km (34 miles) from Youghal.
 Bus Éireann operate a service between Youghal and Cork city.
 Other Bus Éireann services run to Ardmore, Dungarvan, Kilmac and Waterford City.

 Youghal railway station, which opened on 1 May 1860, was closed to passenger services on 4 February 1963, and closed completely (including to goods traffic) on 30 August 1982.